Things to do in Thailand

 Thai Massage

-• Energy Lines: The technique is based on the concept of energy lines, or Sen, which run throughout the body.
-The massage aims to enhance the flow of energy, which is believed to promote balance and healing.
+• Energy Lines: The practice is based on the concept of energy lines, or "Sen," that run throughout the body.
+By pressing specific points along these lines, practitioners help release any blockages, allowing energy to flow freely.

 Diving in Thailand